 CONFIDENTIAL INFORMATION

 20.1 Confidential Information.
-For a period of two years from the earlier of termination of this Agreement or Substantial Completion, neither Owner nor Contractor shall disclose the Confidential Information other than to its Representatives.
+For a period of two years from the earlier of termination of this Agreement or Substantial Completion, neither Construction Manager nor Contractor shall disclose the Confidential Information other than to its Representatives.
 “Representatives,” as used in this Agreement, shall include directors, officers, employees, auditors, counsel, Lenders and Affiliates and such Affiliate’s directors, officers, employees, auditors, and counsel.
 To the extent that Contractor’s Subcontractors and suppliers need to receive the technical specifications of the Facility and the Equipment to complete their portion of the Work such Persons shall be deemed to be Representatives of Contractor.
-It is understood that (a) any Representative receiving Confidential Information shall be informed of the obligation of nondisclosure pursuant to this Agreement and (b) Owner and Contractor shall each be responsible for any breach of this Agreement by its Representatives.
+It is understood that (a) any Representative receiving Confidential Information shall be informed of the obligation of nondisclosure pursuant to this Agreement and (b) Construction Manager and Contractor shall each be responsible for any breach of this Agreement by its Representatives.
 In addition, both parties shall comply with the obligations in the Equipment Vendor Contracts listed as Item Nos. __ in Schedule [Exhibit] U respecting the proprietary or confidential information of the Equipment Vendors under such Equipment Vendor Contract.

 20.2 Notice Preceding Compelled Disclosure.
-If Contractor or Owner or any Representative of either is requested or required (by oral question, interrogatory, request for information or documents, subpoena, civil investigative demand, or other law or legal process) to disclose any Confidential Information, such party will promptly notify the other party of the request or requirement so that the other party may seek an injunction or appropriate protective order or grant a waiver of compliance with the provisions of this Agreement.
+If Contractor or Construction Manager or any Representative of either is requested or required (by oral question, interrogatory, request for information or documents, subpoena, civil investigative demand, or other law or legal process) to disclose any Confidential Information, such party will promptly notify the other party of the request or requirement so that the other party may seek an injunction or appropriate protective order or grant a waiver of compliance with the provisions of this Agreement.
 If, in the absence of an injunction, protective order, or the receipt of a waiver hereunder, such party is, in the opinion of counsel, compelled by law or legal process to disclose the Confidential Information, then such party may disclose only such of the Confidential Information as is required and, provided that it exercises reasonable efforts to obtain an order or other reliable assurance that confidential treatment will be accorded to the disclosed Confidential Information, there shall be no liability for the disclosure of Confidential Information pursuant to this sentence.

 20.3 Definition of Confidential Information.
 The term “Confidential Information” shall mean all information that is furnished by one party to the other relating to the Facility.
 Confidential Information shall also include all written information generated by a party or its Representatives that contains, reflects or is derived from furnished Confidential Information.
 The term “written information” shall include information recorded or stored in a digital format on electronic, magnetic, or optical media.
 The following will not constitute Confidential Information for purposes of this Agreement: (a) information which is or becomes publicly available other than as a result of a disclosure in violation of this Agreement, (b) information which was already known to the recipient prior to being furnished pursuant to this Agreement and (c) information which becomes available on a non-confidential basis from a source other than the disclosing party if such source was not subject to any prohibition against transmitting the information to the recipient.